Professional impact analysis: How are you perceived by other people?How do you and your messages affect the audience?

 I will give you a useful picture of how you are perceived in public.
-This is particularly beneficial for executives and representatives of companies, associations and political parties.
+This is particularly beneficial for executives and representatives of companies, associations, and political parties.

-Just a few thoughtless words in front of audience, microphone and camera can have consequences.
+Just a few thoughtless words in front of the audience, microphone and camera can have consequences.
 For this reason, it is worthwhile to prepare carefully for important situations.
 For many professional company spokespersons, company representatives and politicians, the impact analysis is part of the preparation.

 Even many experienced speakers are not so experienced when it comes to media appearances.
 It does not belong to everyday life for everyone.
-To master such situations you need be sovereign in front of the camera and in studio situations, provocative journalist questions and vehement attacks of an opponent in a debate or podium discussion.
+To master such situations you need to be sovereign in front of the camera and studio situations, provocative journalist questions and vehement attacks of an opponent in a debate or podium discussion.

 - Body language

-- Stage presence, enthusiasm and credibility
+- Stage presence, enthusiasm, and credibility

 - Choice of words and style